naxrun/wecore/README.md

 Naxrun's Website Content Recommendation engine is free for anyone to use.
 We have developed it as a proof of concept, that illustrates how a website can display the most relevant content, based on a visitor's previous activity.

-The only thing needed to run this is PHP 5.6 and MySQL 5.5.
+The current version is v0.1 beta.

 ### How it works